Safe Return to School Plan

 Student Health Services (SHS)

 QACPS SHS will leverage the public health expertise and experience of their school nurses in disease prevention, surveillance, and mitigation to implement action steps and interventions aimed at keeping students and school staff healthy and safe.
-The guidance released on July 9th, 2021 by the Centers for Disease Control and Prevention (CDC) emphasizes the need to monitor community transmission, vaccination coverage, screening, testing, and occurrence of outbreaks to guide decisions on the level of layered prevention strategies in K-12 schools during the coming academic year.
+The guidance released on May 11, 2023 by the Centers for Disease Control and Prevention (CDC) emphasizes the need to monitor community transmission, and occurrence of outbreaks to guide decisions on the level of layered prevention strategies in K-12 schools during the coming academic year.
 QACPS nurses are eager to partner with administrators, teachers and other support personnel to prevent the spread of COVID-19 and protect everyone’s health using evidence-informed guidance and operating procedures, bridging both health and education to ensure that students are healthy and safe.

 Strategies for Reopening Process